Teacher, Arizona couple among missing California divers after boat ignited

 Published Tuesday, September 3, 2019 7:54PM EDT

-The family of five, celebrating a birthday with an activity they enjoyed, was among 34 people presumed dead in the blaze.
-All were sleeping below deck when the fire started early Monday.
-Other victims included students from a Northern California charter school serving grades 7-12, a high school science teacher and his daughter, an Arizona couple and a marine biologist who owned the diving company and was leading the tour.

-Five crew members were rescued, and the bodies of 20 victims have been recovered so far.
-Many need to be identified by DNA analysis, and officials are collecting samples from family members.

-Rosas posted that her three daughters -- Evan, Nicole and Angela Quitasol -- were on the Conception with their father Michael Quitasol and stepmother Fernisa Sison.
+Susana Rosas of Stockton, California, posted that her three daughters -- Evan, Nicole and Angela Quitasol -- were with their father Michael Quitasol and stepmother Fernisa Sison.

 Evan Quitasol was a nurse at St. Joseph's Medical Center of Stockton, where her father and Sison had worked after attending nursing school at San Joaquin Delta College.